Context-Bounded Model Checking for POWER: Translation

 \section{Translation}

-In this section, we introduce an algorithm that reduces, for a given number $\contextnum$, the $\contextnum$-bounded reachability problem for POWER to the corresponding problem for SC.
-Given an input concurrent program $\prog$, the algorithm constructs an output concurrent program $\sprog$ whose size is polynomial in $\prog$ and $\contextnum$, such that for each $\contextnum$-bounded run $\run$ in $\prog$ under the POWER semantics there is a corresponding $\contextnum$-bounded run $\srun$ of $\sprog$ under the SC semantics that reaches the same set of process labels.
+In this section, we give an algorithm that reduces, for a given number $\contextnum$, the $\contextnum$-bounded state reachability problem under POWER to the corresponding problem under SC.
+Given an input concurrent program $\prog$, the algorithm constructs an output concurrent program $\sprog$ whose size is polynomial in $\prog$ and $\contextnum$, such that for each $\contextnum$-bounded run $\run$ in $\prog$ under POWER there is a corresponding $\contextnum$-bounded run $\srun$ of $\sprog$ under SC that reaches the same set of process labels.
 Below, we first present a scheme for the translation of $\prog$, and mention some of the challenges that arise due to the POWER semantics.
 Then, we give a detailed description of the data structures we use in $\sprog$.
 Finally, we describe the codes of the processes in $\sprog$.